bigstronkcodeman/monadic-parser-combinators/README.md

   return True  -- or False to stop early
 ```

-This lets you handle arrays with millions of elements while using constant memory.
+This lets you handle JSON arrays (think JSONL) with many elements while using constant memory.

 ## Implementation